- About Us

 Resilient Navigation and Timing Foundation - this not-for-profit organisation's mission is to promote resilient navigation and timing worldwide.
 A range of resources is accessible from the Foundation's web page.

-An excellent summary of how to assess and make business decisions about technology and information risks.
+A summary of how to assess and make business decisions about technology and information risks.
 From the UK National Cyber Security Centre (published September 2016).

 White paper on risk assessment and mitigation approaches from the Resilient Navigation and Timing Foundation.
 Although the title is US centric, the model presented applies universally.
 Recommended reading if you are looking for a practical tool to rationalise and understand the risks.